Skip to main content

 • Amending the court's advisement to the parent so it is consistent with changes to statute;

-• Specifying what information should be included in a notice to relatives when the child or youth has been removed from the child's or youth home;
+• Specifying what information should be included in a notice to relatives when the child or youth has been removed from the child's or youth's home;

-• Requiring that courts give preference to a relative unless placement with that relative would negatively affect the child's or youth's health, safety, or welfare mental, physical, or emotional needs, or hinder reunification with the child's or youth's family;
+• Requiring that courts give preference to a relative unless placement with that relative would negatively affect the child's or youth's mental, physical, or emotional needs, or hinder reunification with the child's or youth's family;

 • Providing options for a relative to be allowed to participate in a child's or youth's care and planning;

-• Creating a rebuttable presumption that placement with a relative is in the child's or youth's best interest. as long as the child's or youth's health or safety is not jeopardized by the placement; and The presumption may be rebutted by a preponderance of the evidence, giving primary consideration to the child's or youth's mental, physical, and emotional needs, including the child's or youth's preference regarding placement.
+• Creating a rebuttable presumption that placement with a relative is in the child's or youth's best interest.
+The presumption may be rebutted by a preponderance of the evidence, giving primary consideration to the child's or youth's mental, physical, and emotional needs, including the child's or youth's preference regarding placement.

 • Requiring that caseworkers inform the court of efforts to identify and place a child or youth with a relative.